 The Minnesota Community Access for Disability Inclusion Waiver (CADI), formerly called the Community Alternatives for Disabled Individuals Waiver, is a statewide program that provides financial assistance to eligible individuals to help them with the cost of services that enable them to remain living independently.
 This program enables persons who would otherwise require nursing home admittance to continue living in their own home, a relative’s home, an adult foster care home, or an assisted living facility.
-An array of benefits is available, including personal assistance, adult day care, homemaker services, respite care, and home modifications.
+An array of benefits are available.
+They include personal assistance, adult day care, homemaker services, respite care, and home modifications.

 While this program is intended for individuals under the age of 65 at the time of enrollment, a senior may either continue on this waiver after the age of 65, or enroll in the Minnesota Elderly Waiver.

-CADI allows for Consumer Directed Community Supports (CDCS), which means it allows for consumer direction or self-direction, of certain services / benefits, such as vehicle and home modifications, as well as personal care services.
-This includes homemaker services, respite care, and assistance with day-to-day activities.
+CADI allows for Consumer Directed Community Supports (CDCS).
+It allows for consumer direction or self-direction of certain services and benefits.
+They include vehicle and home modifications, as well as personal care services.
+It also includes homemaker services, respite care, and assistance with day-to-day activities.
 Family members, such as adult children, may be hired given they are qualified for the necessary services.
 Spouses and other legal guardians are eligible to be paid caregivers.

 This waiver is administered by the Minnesota Department of Human Services Division of Disability Services.

 To be eligible for this waiver, there are multiple criteria that must be met.